 An experienced and aggressive police misconduct lawyer like Jason Steinberger can file a false arrest or police brutality claim on your behalf.

 The lawsuit can be brought in either State or Federal Courts.
-Bronx criminal lawyer, Jason Steinberger and his supportive legal team will be able to determine which court is best to file in to pursue you monetary award.
+Bronx criminal charges legal practitioner, Jason Steinberger and his supportive legal team will be able to determine which court is best to file in to pursue your monetary award.
 While some cases need to be tried in court, we strive to negotiate a just settlement as early as possible to secure fair compensation.
 However, if the settlement offer is unjust, he is not afraid to take a case to trial.

 If you have been a victim of false arrest, police brutality, or excessive use of force, you may be entitled to compensation and need to act now.
 For a free case evaluation, contact us today.
 Jason Steinberger will then personally sit down with you to review your case’s particular facts and advise you of your legal options.